flame-engine/flame/doc/platforms.md

 ## Flame web

-To use Flame on web you need to make sure your game is using the CanvasKit/[Skia](https://skia.org/) renderer, this will increase performance on the web as it will use the `canvas` element instead of separate HTML elements.
+To use Flame on web you need to make sure your game is using the CanvasKit/[Skia](https://skia.org/) renderer.
+This will increase performance on the web, as it will use the `canvas` element instead of separate DOM elements.

 To run your game using skia, use the following command: